Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 CONS

-- Extremely limited in it’s design functionality
+- Extremely limited in its design functionality

 - Poorly compresses pasted images